The 4 Basic Indoor Warning Signs

 A bulge or curve in either a block foundation or a poured concrete wall could signal that the foundation has shifted, or that the soil around your foundation may be expanding and contracting, putting pressure on walls.

 If your house has a poured perimeter foundation and the concrete appears to be chipping and flaking, poke it in a few places with a sturdy screwdriver.
 The concrete should be so hard that you can’t damage it.

 If you manage to chip it or break a piece off, the concrete could be deteriorating because the mix contained dirty or salty sand, or too much water.
 This problem, common in homes built in the early 1900s in some parts of the country, has no remedy short of a new foundation.

 Checking Structural Components

-In the basement or crawl space, look for foundation problems that may include a system of posts and concrete supports, or piers.
+Foundation systems have other members besides the perimeter foundation wall.
+In your basement or crawl space, look for posts and concrete supports, or piers.
 Posts should stand straight and be firmly planted underneath the beams they support.
 Bottoms of posts should rest firmly on concrete piers.

 You shouldn’t find puddles or see framing that’s wet.
 Check for rot by probing wood posts with a screwdriver or awl.

 Puddles and other signs of moisture in a crawl space may indicate poor drainage around the perimeter foundation.
 Be sure that gutters aren’t plugged, and that soil slopes away from the foundation at the rate of 6 inches for every 10 horizontal feet.